mcmah309/mcmah309.github.io/_posts_wip/2025-06-04-approaches-for-data-modeling-with-common-fields-in-rust.md

 **Drawbacks:**
 - Significant field duplication across all structs
-- May require the most duplicate code for handling common fields
+- May require the most duplicate code for handling common fields through delegating methods

 ## Approach 5: Monolith With Kind